virtual-kubelet/systemk/README.md

-Current Status:

-* CreatePod, GetPod, GetPodStatus work
-* DeletePod might work
-* Tested on Ubuntu with `uptimed`

 # Virtual Kubelet for systemd

 This is an virtual kubelet provider that interacts with systemd.
 The aim is to make this to work with K3S and go from there.

-Every Linux system has systemd nowadays. by utilzing k3s (just one Go binary) and this virtual kubelet you can provision a system using the Kubernetes API.
+Every Linux system has systemd nowadays.
+By utilizing k3s (just one Go binary) and this virtual kubelet you can provision a system using the Kubernetes API.
 The networking is the host's network, so it make sense to use this for more heavy weight (stateful?) applications.